 On September 13, 2014, with the approval of Archbishop J. Michael Miller, CSB, the CPC Board of Governors voted to change the college's name from Redeemer Pacific College to Catholic Pacific College, and on June 3, 2015, the name change became official.
 The chamber choir, student association, and Knights' council were also rebranded as the Catholic Pacific Chamber Choir, the Catholic Pacific Student Association, and the Catholic Pacific Council of the Knights of Columbus.
 In September 2015, the Archbishop himself joined CPC's Board of Governors.

-On September 1, 2015, Catholic Pacific College became a registered institution with the Private Career Training Institutions Agency and announced that it will launch its very own Liberal Arts Diploma program in September 2016.
+On September 1, 2015, Catholic Pacific College became a registered institution with the Private Career Training Institutions Agency and announced that it would launch its very own Liberal Arts Diploma program in September 2016.

 Catholic Pacific College is a member of the Cardinal Newman Society and is listed in the society's "The Newman Guide to Choosing a Catholic College" as a recommended faithful Catholic college.
 CPC follows the directives of the Magisterium of the Church in relation to Catholic post-secondary education, including St. John Paul II's encyclical Ex Corde Ecclesiae.